This translation from German to English was done with the help of www.DeepL.com/Translator and is open for any suggestion for improvement

 With its authentic and radical opening speech from within the immigrant working class, the Ruhr Youth has set a point at the beginning of the Feminist Futures Festival that we shouldn't forget, despite all the subsequent criticism of a too white academic cast in the festival's preparatory circle.

-I have long missed non-academic and non-white activists in the climate justice movement in Germany.
+I have long missed People of Color in the climate justice movement in Germany.
 I miss them as co-organisers, speakers and co-decision-makers.
 How often do I hear: "We are a white middle-class movement and have to get out of our bubble".
 Shouldn't we look into this problem more intensively and thereby put our own visibilities and defined social roles within the movement at the back?
 With these and other thoughts on contradictions that concern me in the climate justice movement in mind I went to the Feminist Futures Festival.
 Equipped with my video camera and sound recorder, excited, because for me a rather new setting and suspecting that it will be a work marathon, that I'll just insert in between.
 It was, and I stayed every four days.

 "A fundamental shift in gender relations would hit the core of capitalism."